 There are 3 Muslim Expedition counters and 1 Byzantine Expedition counter.
+Units currently in Garrison or Patrol Mde may be placed into an Expedition.
+Select a hex where the Expedition is to be gathered.
+This hex must be within 10 hexes (not MPs) by land or sea from one of the following friendly controlled cities: Constantinople (1235), Damascus (3916), or Fustat (2634), plus the following restrictions:

+- 1. While an Expedition can only be formed within 10 hexes of an indicated city above, the units selected to be put into it can be from anywhere on the map (no MP limit).
+Even units in other modes may be put into an Expedition. - 2.
+An Expedition may not be formed in enemy occupied hexes. - 3.
+Unit in Garrison Mode in a town/city with an enemy Expedition camping therein may not be used to form part of an Expedition. - 4.
+Land troops blockaded in besieged towns cannot be part of an Expedition

+Exception: Land units in a port town or city besieged by land, but not also by sea, can be used.

+Note While the rules state a Byzantine Expedition must be formed within 10 hexes of Constantinople, a player can still form one on the Asian side of the narrows (i.e., "across the water").
+Similarly, Muslin Expeditions must be formed within 10 hexes of Damascus or Fustat.
+So even if the Kufa Expedition disbands, its forces can only reform at these two cities

-Units currently in garrison or on patrol may be placed into an expedition.
-Select a hex where the expedition is to be gathered.
-This hex must be within 10 MPs by land or sea from one of the following friendly controlled cities: Constantinople (1235), Damascus (3916), or Fustat (2634).
-The Muslim player places as many units from one of his armies as he wants to its army's expedition box on the map.
-The Byzantine player may place units from up to two armies to the expedition box on the map.
-Leaders of the mustered armies must be included in the expedition, if available.
-Exception, Constans (but never Fausta) may be substituted for another Leader in the expedition at the Byzantine player's discretion.
-Lastly, place the expedition counter on the map, in non-camp mode, where the player wants it to start.
-Make sure the Muslim expedition counter matches the units in the expedition.
+The Muslim player places as many units from one of his armies as he wants to its army's Expedition Box on the map.
+The Byzantine player may place units from up to two armies to the Expedition Box on the map.
+Leaders of the mustered armies must be included in the Expedition, if available.

+Exception, Constans (but never Fausta) may be substituted for another Leader in the Expedition at the Byzantine player's discretion.

+Lastly, place the Expedition counter on the map, in non-camp mode, where the player wants it to start.
+Make sure the Muslim Expedition counter matches the units in the Expedition.

-3.3.1 Expedition Movement The base movement allowance (MA) of an expedition by land depends on its composition.
-For all Muslim expeditions and a Byzantine expedition with only Mounted units the base MA is 40 MPs.
+3.3.1 Expedition Movement The base movement allowance (MA) of an Expedition by land depends on its composition.
+For all Muslim Expeditions and a Byzantine Expedition with only Mounted units the base MA is 40 MPs.
 Otherwise the Byzantine has a base MA of 20.
-Now subtract from the base 1 for each unit in the expedition.
-The result is the number of MPs the expedition has available for the turn.
-Example: An expedition of two Mounted units, two Picked units and five Foot units, would be 20-2-2-5 = 11MPs.
-An expedition's MPs may never be traded or saved from turn to turn.
+Now subtract from the base 1 for each unit in the Expedition.
+The result is the number of MPs the Expedition has available for the turn.

+Example: An Expedition of two Mounted units, two Picked units and five Foot units, would be 20 - 2 - 2 - 5 = 11 MPs.

+An Expedition's MPs may never be traded or saved from turn to turn.
 To enter each hex and/or cross a hexside costs a number of MPs, as shown on the TEC (see PAC).
-If a moving expedition does not have enough MPs remaining to enter a hex, then it must end its movement.
+If a moving Expedition does not have enough MPs remaining to enter a hex, then it must end its movement.
+While an Expedition cannot "pick up" units (existing Garrisons or newly arrived reinforcements) after it forms, it can "drop off" units as it moves without having to disband itself.